FRC1257/robotics-training/docs/frc/2-Sensors_And_Shuffleboard/3-Encoders.md

 public Elevator {
     primaryMotor = new WPI_TalonSRX(ELEVATOR_PRIMARY_MOTOR_ID);
     primaryMotor.configSelectedFeedbackSensor(FeedbackDevice.CTRE_MagEncoder_Relative);
+    primaryMotor.setSelectedSensorPosition(0);
     primaryMotor.setSensorPhase(true);
 }
 ```

 `configSelectedFeedbackSensor` handles setting up the type of encoder we are using, while `setSensorPhase` determines the direction of the sensor (which way is positive/negative).
+We also want to zero our encoder because we want to measure our distance relative from our starting position.

 We can then obtain values from the encoder with the following: